Oneo64/Aldraheimr/README.md

 **(NEW!)
 Earth version:** https://github.com/Oneo64/TheMirkOfAgmundr

+**(REVIVED ALDPOR VERSION!)
+Aldpor version:** https://github.com/Oneo64/Aldpor *Notice: This version is actually a remake of the first version of all my fantasy worlds, with better balancing, storytelling, etc.*

 **Learn Oddarish here:** https://oneo64.github.com/Oddarish-Dictionary

 Copyright © 2023 Oneo64.
 This world and its contents are licensed under CC BY-NC 4.0.
 License link can be found here: https://creativecommons.org/licenses/by-nc/4.0/